Sennheiser’s EPOS brand expands with a sharp little external sound card for your PC. The GSX 300 delivers 7.1 audio right through your headphones.

 Okay, back to the GSX 300.
 The little box promises immersion, and it delivers.
 I tried the 7.1 option with a series of games, and it offered exactly what you’d expect, surround sound.
 It was easy to pick up enemies approaching from different angles, and other environmental noises.
 Some of that scared the heck out of me, since it isn’t something that I’m used to hearing with my system.
 As a little bit of a downer, I actually did have to turn the music down in some games, since it got a little loud.
 Just something to be aware of.

 Are you looking for a great looking and affordable option, with some really nice surround sound?
 If you are, then you’ll definitely want to look at the EPOS GSX 300.
 While it does have some negatives, it’s a fantastic little piece of equipment that kicked my PC setup squarely in the pants, and has me regularly opting for my headphones instead of my speakers.

-A GSX 300 unit was supplied to BG for this review
+A GSX 300 unit was supplied by EPOS for this review

 GSX 300 USB Sound Card

 Manufacturer: EPOS | Sennheiser